Meet the Dean of the Chapel

 Dr. Gregory S. Gray, Sr. has served as Dean of the Chapel and University Professor of Religion and Society at Tuskegee University since 1999.

-Dr. Gray is a native of Gary, Indiana.
-He is the son of Mrs. Delia and the late Mr. Rudolph V. Gray, Sr. He was educated in the Gary Public School system.
 He earned the Bachelor of Science degree from Manchester College (North Manchester, IN), and the Master of Divinity degree from the Interdenominational Theological Center, Morehouse School of Religion (Atlanta, GA).
 He holds the Ph.D. degree from Emory University's Graduate Institute of the Liberal Arts (Atlanta, Ga.).
-The revision of his doctoral thesis for publication remains a "work in progress."

-Dr. Gray engaged in a four year post-doctoral program at the Emory University Psychoanalytic Institute, from which he holds a diploma in the theory of psychoanalysis, and where he holds the status of Visiting Lecturer on the faculty.
+Dr. Gray engaged in a four year post-doctoral program at the Emory University Psychoanalytic Institute, from which he holds a diploma in the theory of psychoanalysis, and where he holds the status of Corresponding member of the faculty.

 Dr. Gray received a certificate in Bioethics from Georgetown University's Kennedy Institute of Ethics.
 He did independent research at the University of Cambridge.
 He has also done further work at the Harvard University School of Education's Institute for Management and Leadership in Education.